Board of Directors

 Laurelle Edwards-Jones

-Laurelle Edwards-Jones is a director of CCFR, a Métis woman born and raised in Alberta and a proud member of Métis Region 3.
+Laurelle Edwards-Jones is a Métis woman born and raised in Alberta and a proud member of Métis Region 3.
 She has raised her own family and called Airdrie home for the last 30 years.

 Laurelle has had a long and distinguished career with Alberta Health Services.
 In her capacity as a mental health professional, she has had the honour of supporting individuals and families in recovery and witnessing them achieve wellness and thrive.
 In her capacity as a health professional, she has also had the opportunity to work closely with community stakeholders in Airdrie and the surrounding rural communities.
 She has provided consultation and support with community development projects designed to enhance local resources and improve quality of life.